 I was the exact opposite of who I was in the real world to who I was in those apps.
 I was more aggressive, excited, open to people and just fearless.
 I was always more keen on writing.
 I can write more words in one journal entry or a letter to a friend than I can verbally speak in a year.
 On online dating apps, I used this to my advantage.
 Instead of my actual body, my mind was fully in charge and I just freaking went for it.

 I always made the first move for every guy I matched and I kept the conversations going.
 Maybe then I was talking to 5 guys at a time every day, but I didn’t miss a beat.
 I wanted to get to know more about every person and see if we had things in common.
 Talking to people in tinder was the first time I actually had fun conversing with human beings and I couldn’t get enough of it.

-I was also surprised by how much I opened up about a lot of stuff I never said out lout before.
+I was also surprised by how much I opened up about a lot of stuff I never said out loud before.
 These strangers went through the struggles and hardships of being in the closet as I did growing up.
-I felt genuine connection like I wasn’t actually alone all of this time.
+I felt a genuine connection like I wasn’t actually alone all of this time.
 There are actually people out there that can fully understand me.

 “I take it back.
 Tinder sucks.”

 Of course Tinder and said people there aren’t all that great.
 The system isn’t built perfectly and well human beings aren’t always a treat either.
 It’s easy to lose someone in a snap of a finger without any goodbye or explanation even if you thought that you were really going somewhere.
 That’s ghosting for you.